-You can calculate a percent variance by subtracting the original number from the new number, then dividing that result by the original.
-For example, if the baseline number is 100, and the new number is 110:
+To calculate a percent variance, subtract the original (baseline) number from the new number, then divide that result by the original.
+In the example shown, the formula in E5, copied down, is:

-This formula can be used to calculate things like variance between this year and last year, variance between a budgeted and actual values, and so on.
+The results in column E are decimal values with the percentage number format applied.
+The same formula can be used to calculate things like variance between this year and last year, variance between a budget and actual values, and so on.

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.